OctopusDeploy/blog/blog/2019-01/ask-octopus-episode-two/index.md

 ---
-title: Ask Octopus #2 - Service Accounts, Get Project by Name via API, Deployment Triggers
+title: Ask Octopus Episode 2 - Service Accounts, Get Project by Name via API, Deployment Triggers
 description: Once a week a few of us will gather to talk about some of the most interesting questions we have gotten over the past week and how we went about solving them.
 author: ryan.rousseau@octopus.com
 visibility: public